-In principle, it is a requirement for academic positions at SDU that there is minimum of three qualified applicants for the position to be filled.
+In principle, it is a requirement for academic positions at SDU that there is a minimum of three qualified applicants for the position to be filled.
 A pool of at least 3 qualified applicants increases the competition for a position, thus allowing more people to be considered and assessed.
 It does not, however, necessarily correspond to a more equal hiring of men and women; the pool may well consist of only qualified men or only qualified women.
-This principle has been operating since 2015 and is consequently one of the key indicators of SDU's gender statistics.